 Similarly, participants’ desire to sleep, or sleep pressure, remained the same with or without a yawn.
 Therefore, this theory does not appear to hold any water, either.

 A relatively recent theory of yawning is the thermoregulatory theory.
 The idea goes that the process of yawning helps to lower the temperature of the brain if it gets too warm.
-In a thorough description of the theory, one paper published in Physiology and Behavior concluded:
+In a thorough description of the theory, one paper published in

 “Excessive yawning appears to be symptomatic of conditions that increase brain and/or core temperature, such as central nervous system damage, sleep deprivation, and specific serotonin reuptake inhibitors.”

 One study, discussed in the paper, induced yawns by asking participants to watch videos of other people yawning.
 Some of the participants held ice packs against their foreheads, while others held warm packs to their heads.

 The ice pack cohort yawned less frequently, in agreement with the thermoregulation theory.
 However, other researchers have pointed out that ice on your forehead is likely to promote wakefulness, whereas a warmed forehead might induce sleepy feelings, therefore increasing the likelihood of yawning.
 Because of these factors, the results may have nothing to do with the temperature of the brain.

 The biggest challenge to the thermoregulatory theory is, “How does yawning cool the brain?”
 Yawning interrupts nasal breathing, which is much more effective at cooling the brain.

 You may have noticed that yawning evens out air pressure in the middle ear.
 This is particularly obvious when in an aircraft.
 The yawn manages this satisfying ear pop by contracting and relaxing the tensor tympani and stapedius muscles, which opens the Eustachian tubes and aerates the tympanic cavity.